 Community GrantsThe charitable needs of our community are great and every quarter the Rotary Club of Fort Collins will distribute Community Grants sponsored by our membership to very deserving non-profit service organizations in the local Fort Collins area.
 The Rotary Club of Fort Collins Community Grants Committee looks for innovative projects and services that respond to community issues, address local needs, are available to the community as a whole or large segment in need, and will improve community members lives.
 The Rotary Club of Fort Collins Community Grants Committee will review all Grant applications.

-Arts & Culture Programs Grants Press Release - January, 2024
+Health & Wellness Programs Grants Press Release - October, 2024

 Community Grants Awards